There are 3 Companies in Albania

 Some of the advantages of Albania are the skilled and low-cost workers with high English skills and ICT-related education, a good infrastructure, and low taxes for corporations.
 The sector has constant growth, and it supplies other countries with well-educated IT professionals.

-There are many reasons to work with Albanian companies, from the highly qualified professionals, the low salaries with software engineers median salary being 500-600€ a month with 1 to 2 years of experience, the low taxes for companies, to the constant growth of the industry and being near the European Union.
+There are many reasons to work with Albanian companies, from the highly qualified professionals, the low salaries, with software engineers' median salary being $1,260 - $2,508 a month with 1 to 2 years of experience, the low taxes for companies, to the constant growth of the industry, and being near the European Union.

 - Law of Copyrights.

-- Methodology for Assessing the Value of Information technology.
+- Methodology for Assessing the Value of Information Technology.

 In relation to this, we will analyze the IT industry in Albania, Kosovo, and other countries.